Flowering Quince Care

 Fertilizing Flowering Quince

 This less than fussy shrub will do just fine when planted in moderately fertile well drained soil.
 All it will need is an application of fertilizer once in the spring.
 Use a well balanced slow release all purpose fertilizer.
 Apply just before new growth appears.
 Scatter the fertilizer around the base of the plant, avoiding the foliage.
-Deeply water the shrub afterwards to help absorb the fertiliser.
+Deeply water the shrub afterwards to help absorb the fertilizer.

 flowering-quince-branch-blooms-and-foliage.jpg